celador/ForceCode/README.md

 ### Options

 * username: The username for the org you want to connect to.
-* password: The password, with security token, for your user.
 * url: This is the login url for Salesforce.
 It's either login.salesforce.com for Developer and Professional editions or test.salesforce.com for sandboxes.
 * autoCompile: When a supported file is saved \(works with VSCode's autosave feature\) the file is saved/compiled on the server.
 Otherwise, use `cmd + opt + s` to save the file to the server.
 * apiVersion: This is the default api version that all your files will be saved with.
 If this is not set, this will default to the version of the org in use.
 ForceCode will not change the version of an existing file.
 This is also the version used for package retrieval and deploy.